percona/pmm-doc/docs/details/develop-checks.md

 As a developer, you can create custom checks to cover additional use cases, relevant to your specific database infrastructure.

-## Advisor checks and security checks
+## Advisor checks versus security checks
 PMM 2.26 and older included a set of security checks grouped under the **Security Threat Tool** option.

 Starting with the 2.27 release, checks are grouped into a set of Advisors, according to the functionality and recommendations they provide.